We're piloting a dog waste collection program. Red dog waste collection carts will be located at the following park locations:

 - Nelson Park

 Our dog waste collection pilot project was started in summer 2016.
+Bins are emptied once a week by a third party contractor.
+At this time, there are no plans to expand the program.

 Dog waste at the landfill creates methane, a powerful greenhouse gas.
 The dog waste pilot program aligns with our Zero Waste goal and will help to limit the amount of dog waste that ends up in the landfill.
 By providing dog owners with a convenient disposal option, the dog waste collection pilot will support cleaner parks, green spaces, and streets.